 Step-by-Step MCAT Preparation Guide

-1. Understand MCAT - The first step in prep MCAT is to familiarize yourself with the examination, such as why it is conducted, what it assesses, and how and when you can take it.
+1. Understand MCAT - The first step is to familiarize yourself with the examination, such as why it is conducted, what it assesses, and how and when you can take it.
 This is very important as it helps you register on time and prepare well for the exam.
 Some of the important points include:

 - Conducted by the Association of American Medical Colleges (AAMC), MCAT is a computer based, standardized test aimed at evaluating the prospective medical students' skills, knowledge, and abilities.
 Problem solving abilities, critical thinking skills, and cognition of concepts in physical and biological sciences are tested by way of multiple-choice questions.
 In addition, the writing skills are tested.

 - There are different administrations of the test in each calendar year starting from January to September.
 You need to choose the best date based on your level of preparation and the medical school application deadlines.
 Early registrations are recommended to secure the desired test center and date for yourself.
 There are four different parts in the MCAT examination, namely, Physical Sciences (PS), Biological Sciences (BS), Verbal Reasoning (VR), and Writing Sample (WS).
 There are 52 questions each from Physical Sciences and Biological Sciences, 40 questions on Verbal Reasoning and 2 Writing samples.
-The official MCAT site provides content outlines, pointers, topic statements, and instructions for all the four sections.
+The official website provides content outlines, pointers, topic statements, and instructions for all the four sections.

 - Joining a formal program is not a must, and according to AAMC, almost half of the students who write MCAT choose self study.